gcp-terraform-workshop/terraform-workshop-labs/203-module-gcp/README.md

 For example: `cd ~/TerraformWorkshop/201-vm-module/`.

-In order to organize your code, create the following folder structure with `main.tf` files.
+In order to organize your code, create the following folder structure and configuration files.

 ```hcl